10 Day Cape Town, Winelands & Ultimate Tswalu Safari

 • Bilboa (www.bilboa.co.za)

-• Ramenhead (Authentic Ramen Restaurant, run by the team of FYN Restaurant, www.ramenhead.co.za)
+• Ramenhead (run by the team from FYN Restaurant, www.ramenhead.co.za)

 • The Strangers Club (Breakfast, www.thestrangersclub.co.za)

-A special cooking tour in Bo-Kaap allows you to experience the culture of South Africa through the culinary path (http://www.bokaapcookingtour.co.za/)
+A special Cooking Tour in Bo-Kaap allows you to experience South African culture through its cuisine. (http://www.bokaapcookingtour.co.za/)

 Find more restaurant tips in and around Cape Town here: www.insideguide.co.za/cape-town/restaurants-in-cape-town